yellow wood sorrrell also known as Creeping Oxalis

 • Creeping Oxalis competes with turf for soil nutrients.

-• Oxalis corniculata is difficult to eradicate due to its bulbous root system, and the fact it spreads by stolons.
+• Oxalis corniculata is difficult to eradicate due to its root system, and the fact it spreads by stolons.

 • The leaves of Creeping oxalis are difficult to wet which affects herbicide uptake.